CNOS: A Strong Baseline for CAD-based Novel Object Segmentation: Introduction

 \section{Introduction}

-Pose estimation plays a critical role in various applications of robotics and augmented reality.
-While existing deep learning methods have achieved remarkable performance for seen objects, they heavily rely on extensive training data specific to each target object ~\cite{labbe-eccv20-cosypose,Wang_2021_GDRN, sundermeyer2023bop}.
-However, introducing previously-unseen objects necessitates significant time and effort to synthesize or annotate data and retrain the model.
-This limitation restricts the practical application of pose estimation in the industry despite its huge potential.
-For instance, in a logistic warehouse, it appears inpractical to retrain the pose estimation method for every new product reference.
+Object pose estimation plays a critical role in robotics and augmented reality applications.
+While supervised deep learning methods have achieved remarkable performance, they rely on extensive training data specific to each target object~\cite{labbe-eccv20-cosypose,Wang_2021_GDRN, sundermeyer2023bop}.
+Introducing objects unseen during training therefore requires a significant effort to synthesize or annotate data and retrain the model.
+This restricts the application of the supervised methods in industry.
+For instance, in a logistic warehouse, it appears impractical to retrain the pose estimation method for every new product.

-Performing objects pose estimation commonly involve two main steps.
-Firstly, an instance segmentation or object detection method is employed to locate or segment objects in 2D images.
-The results of this step are then used in the subsequent pose estimation step to accurately estimate 6D object pose.
-Recent works such as template-pose \cite{nguyen2022templates} and MegaPose \cite{megapose} have introduced effective CAD-based object pose estimation methods.
-However, these methods mainly focus on the second step of pose estimation pipeline and overlook the crucial initial step of object detection or segmentation.
-They require input 2D bounding boxes, which restricts their applicability to scenarios where precise 2D bounding box is readily available.
+Performing object pose estimation typically involves two main steps: (1) the target objects are detected/segmented in the input image, and (2) the 6D object poses are then estimated from the detected regions~\cite{sundermeyer2023bop}.
+Recent works such as template-pose~\cite{nguyen2022templates} and MegaPose~\cite{megapose} introduced effective CAD-based object pose estimation methods.
+However, these methods mainly focus on the second step and require input 2D bounding boxes, which restricts their applicability to scenarios where precise 2D bounding boxes are available.

-We aim to overcome both of these limitations \textit{i.e.} propose a method that tackle the first part of the pose estimation pipeline, detecting and segmentating objects in images from their CAD model only, and that generalize to images of novel object.
-Recent work \cite{chen20233d} revealed a significant performance gap on novel objects compared to objects available for training such a model.
-We present a simple approach, which we call {\bf CNOS} for {\bf C}AD-based {\bf N}ovel {\bf O}bject {\bf S}egmentation.
-As illustrated in Figure~\ref{fig:teaser}, CNOS relies on DINOv2~\cite{oquab2023dinov2} and leverages photo-realistic rendering techniques of \nguyen{BlenderProc} \cite{denninger2019blenderproc}.
-It significantly improves the accuracy of novel segmentation compared to Chen \textit{et al.}~\cite{chen20233d} and outperforms the supervised method Mask-RCNN \cite{he2017mask} which was used in CosyPose \cite{labbe-eccv20-cosypose}.

-More precisely, CNOS consists of three stages: (i) in the onboarding stage, we create reference descriptors from CAD models using rendering synthetic images and DINOv2; (ii) in the proposal stage, given an RGB image, we generate object proposals using Segment Anything (SAM) \cite{kirillov2023segment} or Fast Segment Anything (FastSAM) \cite{zhao2023fast}; and (iii) in the matching stage, we compare descriptors to assign object ID for each proposal, enabling accurate object detection and segmentation.
-Extensive experiments on the seven core datasets of the BOP challenge \cite{sundermeyer2023bop} with the standard evaluation\footnote{\url{https://bop.felk.cvut.cz/challenges/bop-challenge-2022/}} validate the state-of-the-art performance of our method.